 WHAT MESSAGE DO YOU HOPE READERS WILL GLEAN FROM YOUR AWARD WINNING BOOK?

-WHAT INSPIRED YOU TO BECOME A WRITER?
+WHO INSPIRED YOU TO BECOME A WRITER?

-WHO HAS HAD THE GREATEST INFLUENCE ON YOUR WRITING STYLE?
+WHO HAS HAD THE GREATEST INFLUENCE ON YOUR WRITING STYLE? - PLEASE ELABORATE:

 TELL US A LITTLE ABOUT YOUR WRITING PROCESS:

 The idea for a story becomes a “movie” in my brain, the whole story.
 I begin writing the story as it is in my mind.
 Oh, a few small details may change, but the main plot and characters stay the same.